BenSchwartz96/meet/README.md

 - **Scenario 1: SHOW A CHART WITH THE NUMBER OF UPCOMING EVENTS IN EACH CITY**

   - `Given` the user is on the main page of the app
-  - `When` the user clicks on a specific button
+  - `When` the event list is rendered
   - `Then` a chart visualising the number of upcoming events in each city will be displayed